trailheadtechnology/learning-dotnet/session-01/assignment.md

 ```

 * Run the application in the IDE
-* Build the application and run it from outside the IDE
+* Build the application and run it from the /bin/Debug or /bin/Release directory, outside Visual Studio

+Challenge: Add a Debug.WriteLine() statement to the code, run the application in the debuggger, and find your debug statement in the output pane